eslint/eslint/docs/src/rules/func-call-spacing.md

-Requires or disallows spacing between function identifiers and their invocations.

 When calling a function, developers may insert optional whitespace between the function's name and the parentheses that invoke it.
 The following pairs of function calls are equivalent:

 ```js